Every department wants something different from your landing page:

 For example, an A/B split test might conduct a controlled experiment to see whether or not a new offer, headline, CTA, or form performed better than the original.
 But not at once.
 It would test, say, the headline first, then run a different experiment to test the CTA, and so on.

-A multivariate test, on the other hand, would measure whether or not Headline #1 + CTA #1 + Form #1 at the same time converted better than Headline #2 + CTA #2 + Form #2 at the same time.
+Multivariate tests, on the other hand, measure whether or not Headline #1 + CTA #1 + Form #1 at the same time converted better than Headline #2 + CTA #2 + Form #2 at the same time.
+These tests are particularly useful for high-traffic websites to drive better conversion rates by optimizing multiple components like headlines, CTA buttons, and visuals all at once.

 A/B testing landing pages is a great way to evaluate small changes that can lead to big results.

-• Conversions: The entire point of an A/B test is to put your user experience hypotheses to the test.
+- Conversions: The entire point of an A/B test is to put your user experience hypotheses to the test and improve landing page conversion rates.
 Consequently, it’s only a matter of time before you find a winning variant that drives more conversions.
 Then another.
 And another.

 Landing page split tests require four key components to work properly:

-4. Statistical significance (confidence level): Most importantly, for an A/B test to confidently predict that one version will convert higher than the other in perpetuity, it needs a statistically significant sample size.
-Without enough traffic, your data could be lying.
+- Statistical significance (confidence level): Most importantly, for an A/B test to confidently predict that one version will convert higher than the other in perpetuity, it needs a statistically significant sample size.
+Without enough traffic, you won't achieve statistically significant results, and your data could be lying.
 How many people need to see each variant?
 Usually in the thousands.
 How will you know if you have statistical significance?
 We use CXL’s A/B test calculator (it does all the calculations for you).
 All A/B tests should shoot for a 90-95% confidence level.

 When does split testing end?
 It doesn’t—at least, it shouldn’t.